Budgeting is the first step to meeting your financial goals. And whatever your financial situation, having a plan for your money is essential.

 How to Set Up Your Simple Monthly Budget

-Calculate how much money you have left over after taxes, social security, Medicare, etc. If you have automatic deductions for things like health insurance or your 401 K, add those back in so you start with your correct income.
+Calculate how much money you have left over after taxes, social security, Medicare, etc. If you have automatic deductions for things like health insurance or your 401 K, add those back in so you start with your correct monthly income.

-Step Two: List Your Expenses
+STEP TWO: List Your Expenses

 The easiest place to start is with your fixed expenses (regularly occurring bills).
 Your mortgage or rent payment, car insurance, cell phone bill, cable, internet, etc.